 1. What are the benefits of my child attending Mount Carmel College?

-Read our Principal’s Welcome for a description of how Mount Carmel College inspires our students to flourish.
+Read our Welcome to Mount Carmel College for a description of how we inspire our students to flourish.
 We have a very proud record of academic achievement and an important focus on spiritual growth.
 For those parents considering sending their daughter to Mount Carmel, you may also be interested to read about the Why an All Girls School page.

 2. How many students are in the school?

-In 2019, there are 580 students spanning all year levels from Kindergarten to Year 10.
+There are 557 students spanning all year levels from Kindergarten to Year 10.

 3. Do we have to be Catholic for our child to attend the school?

 While enrolment preference is given to Catholic families, our College community is an inclusive one.
 We are proud of the many students who have come to us from other Catholic, Independent and Government schools.